Werden, Essen

+The town is home to the Essen-Werden Campus of Folkwang University of the Arts.
+The Benedictine abbey in central Werden houses Folkwang’s Orchestral Performance conservatory.
+The jazz building is at Wesselswerth 23, and the White Mill (Weisse Mühle) at Hardenbergufer 59 houses Musical Theater courses.

 History

 The history of Werden can be traced back to St. Ludger, who founded Werden Abbey at the end of the 8th century.
 His stone coffin is preserved in the crypt.
 In 1317, Werden was granted city rights.
 The Abbey buildings have housed the Folkwang Hochschule since 1927.

+St Liudger Church in Werden houses the 7th-century Essen-Werden casket.

 The Codex Argenteus ("Silver Bible"), traditionally ascribed to bishop Ulfilas, was discovered in the abbey in the 16th century.

 The town was merged into Essen on August 1, 1929.
 From 1931 to 1933, the Baldeneysee was created, a large reservoir of the Ruhr.

 Traffic

 The Bundesstraße 224 goes through the centre of Werden, with a high traffic load.
 Essen-Werden railway station provides access to the S-Bahn trains of the Rhine-Ruhr S-Bahn's S6 line.